 A drowsy driver can crash into you at any time—when you are walking, riding a bicycle or motorcycle, or driving to work.
 Your injuries can cause you and your loved ones physical, emotional, and financial stress.
 A car accident lawyer can help.

 Representatives from insurance companies may offer you a settlement soon after the accident.
-The settlement may seem like a lot of money but it is most likely a low offer.
+An offer from your insurance company may seem like a lot of money, but it is most likely less than you deserve.
 Insurance companies look out for themselves and not for victims.
 Ensure that you can attend to your future medical needs by not speaking with insurance representatives yourself and contacting an attorney instead.